AdobeDocs/experience-manager-65.fr-FR/help/assets/asset-templates.md

    Vous pouvez utiliser l’éditeur de texte pour modifier le texte à afficher dans le champ de texte.
 Vous pouvez modifier la taille, le style, la couleur et le type de police au niveau de la balise.

-   À l’aide de l’outil de recherche de ressources, vous pouvez rechercher des images dans AEM Assets et remplacer les images modifiables du modèle par d’autres que vous aurez choisies.
+   Using the asset finder, you can browse or search for images within [!DNL Experience Manager Assets] and replace the editable images in the template with images of your choice.

    ![chlimage_1-109](assets/chlimage_1-314.png)

    Les champs modifiables sont affichés à droite.
-Pour qu’un champ soit modifiable dans AEM Assets, le champ correspondant dans le modèle doit être « marqué » dans InDesign.
-En d’autres termes, ils doivent être marqués comme modifiables dans InDesign.
+For a field to be editable in [!DNL Experience Manager Assets], corresponding field in the template must be tagged in [!DNL InDesign].
+In other words, they should be marked as editable in [!DNL InDesign].

    ![chlimage_1-110](assets/chlimage_1-315.png)

    >[!NOTE]
    >
-   >Vérifiez que votre instance AEM est intégrée avec un serveur InDesign pour qu’AEM Assets puisse extraire les données du modèle InDesign et les rendre modifiables.
-For details, see [Integrating AEM Assets with InDesign Server](/help/assets/indesign.md).
+   >Ensure that your [!DNL Experience Manager] instance is integrated with an [!DNL InDesign Server] to enable [!DNL Experience Manager Assets] to extract data from the InDesign template and make it available for editing.
+For details, see [Integrating Experience Manager Assets with InDesign Server](/help/assets/indesign.md).

 1. Pour modifier le texte d’un champ modifiable, cliquez sur le champ de texte dans le des champs modifiables et modifiez le texte dans le champ.